gztrk-engineer/api-docs/example.md

 # Stylesheet Example

-Here is an example of a stylesheet, simplified for your convenience:
+Here is a simplified example of a stylesheet:

 ```javascript
 {